axelboc/website-rmittkd/src/pages/dojang.md

     name: Robert Lai
     photo: /uploads/dec2018-rmit-instructors-5.jpg
   - bio: >-
-      Master Lai, 7th degree, has been training for over 30 years.
+      Senior Master Lai, 8th degree, has been training for over 30 years.
 In 2013, he received the RMIT <em>Outstanding Service</em> Award for his 20 years of service to the club.
-Master Lai was the head of the 2019 CHITF World Champs organising committee.
+Senior Master Lai was the head of the 2019 CHITF World Champs organising committee.
-    degree: 7
+    degree: 8
     name: Jason Lai
     photo: /uploads/dec2018-rmit-instructors-9.jpg
   - bio: >-